DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 What we have done in this code:

-- opened MySql connection to our database (we’ll need it later, for now just make sure you’ve specified actual connection parameters)
+- opened MongoDB connection to our database (we’ll need it later, for now just make sure you’ve specified actual connection parameters)
 - specified the "public" folder as the root directory of an application
 - attached the application to 3000 port of the localhost